Peter Warmerdam - practice owner and veterinarian

 Glennie recently obtained her Diploma in Veterinary Nursing from UCOL Palmerston North in 2018.
 While studying she completed her placement at Maidstone Veterinary Clinic.
 She has always wanted to work with animals and is excited to have joined the team here at Maidstone.
 At home Glennie has a dog called Miaya and a cat called Ash.

-Claudia Corrigan - veterinary nurse and receptionist
+Claudia Corrigan - veterinary nurse and social media

-Denise Honey - receptionist
+anna burrows - receptionist

-Debbie M’Nijel - receptionist and stock control
+Debbie M’Nijel - receptionist

 Debbie grew up in the Manawatu and always had an interest in animals.
 She attended Pony Club until the age of 19 when she did her OE where she met her husband whilst in Scotland.
 They returned to New Zealand four years later and started a family.